Penalty-Based Feedback Control and Finite Element Analysis for the Stabilization of Nonlinear Reaction-Diffusion Equations: Dirichlet Control Problem.

-The proofs of the next two lemmas, which follow a similar approach, are provided in \cite{19M1252235}.
-These results will assist in the convergence analysis between the penalized control problem \( y^{\epsilon} \) and the corresponding Dirichlet boundary control problem \( y \) for the problem \eqref{ch1}-\eqref{ch2}.
-For completeness, we present them here.
+The following lemma holds under the regularity results stated in Theorem \ref{thr.1}.
+These results will assist in the convergence analysis between the penalized control problem \( y^{\epsilon} \) and the corresponding Dirichlet boundary control problem \( y \) for the closed loop system \eqref{ch1}-\eqref{c}.